-In line with our general view on the banking sector, Helaba has a low exposure to environmental risks (see our Environmental risks heat map4 for further information).
+In line with our general view on the banking sector, Helaba has a low exposure to environmental risks (see our environmental heat map for further information).

-For social risks, we also place Helaba in line with our general view for the banking sector, which indicates a moderate exposure (see our Social risk heat map5).
-This includes considerations in relation to the rapid and widening spread of the coronavirus outbreak, given the substantial implications for public health and safety and deteriorating global economic outlook, creating a severe and extensive credit shock across many sectors, regions and markets.
+For social risks, we also place Helaba in line with our general view for the banking sector, which indicates a moderate exposure (see our social heat map).
+This includes considerations in relation to the coronavirus outbreak, given the substantial implications for public health and safety and the severe and extensive credit shock the pandemic has caused across many sectors, regions and markets.

 Governance is highly relevant for Helaba, as it is to all participants in the banking industry.
-Governance risks are largely internal, rather than externally driven, and for Helaba, we do not have any particular governance concern6.
+Governance risks are largely internal, rather than externally driven, and for Helaba, we do not have any particular governance concern.
 Nonetheless, corporate governance remains a key credit consideration and requires ongoing monitoring.